Every Marvel Movie Not In The MCU, Ranked Worst To Best

 8. Deadpool 2

 Ryan Reynolds returned to star in "Deadpool 2" and this time he had a bigger budget and a whole team of mutants by his side.
 The action starts when a mysterious cybernetic mutant warrior called Cable (played by Thanos actor Josh Brolin) arrives from the future in search of a young boy who will one day become a terrible villain.
 Deadpool takes it upon himself to save the child, and assembles to team to help him do it.
-Dubbing themselves "X-Force," the rude, crude, wisecracking merc with a mouth is joined by Domino (Zazie Beetz), Bedlam (Terry Crews), Shatterstar (Lewis Tan), and Vanisher (played by an A-List megastar in a surprise cameo).
+Dubbing themselves "X-Force," the rude, crude, wisecracking merc with a mouth is joined by Domino (Zazie Beetz), Bedlam (Terry Crews), Shatterstar (Lewis Tan), and Vanisher (played by an A-list megastar in a surprise cameo).

 Every bit as raucous, wild, and hilarious as the first film, "Deadpool 2" expands on the adventure with more characters and even better villains, including a new take on Juggernaut.
-New characters Domino and Cable shined, and star Ryan Reynolds once more proved why he and he alone was born to play Deadpool — delivering his trademark vulgar wit, acerbic sarcasm, and fourth wall-breaking gags.
+New characters Domino and Cable shined, while Reynolds once more proved why he and he alone was born to play Deadpool — delivering his trademark vulgar wit, acerbic sarcasm, and fourth wall-breaking gags.
 A bigger budget and more varied action were improvements, but no matter how good, the sequel couldn't match the freshness of the unexpected first film.
 Still, it proved an even bigger box office smash, easily securing a third movie in the series.

 7. X2: X-Men United

-A showdown with Stryker's and his own super-powered soldier named Lady Deathstrike leads the X-Men to uncover a sinister plot to destroy every mutant on Earth.
-To stop it, Professor X and his team will have to put aside their differences and work alongside their greatest foe Magneto.
-With even bigger action and more spectacular special effects, plus new team members Iceman, Nightcrawler, and Pyro — and a renewed focus on the origins of Hugh Jackman's Wolverine — "X2: X-Men United" impressed.
-With a bigger box office haul, and even better reviews, the film was a clear favorite among critics and audiences alike.
+A showdown with Stryker and his own super-powered soldier named Lady Deathstrike (Kelly Hu) leads the X-Men to uncover a sinister plot to destroy every mutant on Earth.
+To stop it, the X-Men will have to put aside their differences and work alongside their greatest foe, Magneto.
+With even bigger action and more spectacular special effects, plus new team members Iceman, Nightcrawler, and Pyro — and a renewed focus on the origins of Hugh Jackman's Wolverine — "X2" earned a bigger box office haul, and even better reviews, making the film a clear favorite among critics and audiences alike.

 6. X-Men: First Class